akaigoro/df4j/df4j-core/README.md

 Very often actor have to do some action when input stream of messages ended.
 In the above example, the end of stream is coded as empty string.
 This is not convenient: the act method have to check each messsage, and using a "poison pill" value may not be feasible.
-So the Actor class has frontend method close and corresponding method complete for this cases:
+So the StreamInput interface (and so Actor1 class) has frontend method close and corresponding method complete for this cases:

 <pre>
-    class Collector extends Actor<String> {
+    class Collector extends Actor1<String> {
         StringBuilder sb=new StringBuilder();

         @Override